with grace (ge) gilbert

-Inspired by the hybrid visual and poetic works of Anne Carson, Saidiya Hartman, and Diana Khoi Nguyen, among other makers, this virtual workshop offers participants a method of working with mixed-media and digital collage materials to tell stories.
-Work with a series of personal artifacts (familial, cultural, and/or historical photographs or documents) in a digital format and develop a concept through a series of writing and collage exercises.
+Inspired by the hybrid visual and poetic works of Anne Carson, Saidiya Hartman, and Diana Khoi Nguyen, among other makers, this virtual workshop offers participants a method of working digitally with collage materials to tell stories.
+Work with a series of personal artifacts (familial, cultural, and/or historical photographs or documents) in a digital format and develop a text/image concept through a series of writing and collage exercises.
 Practice close “readings” of images to create unique multimedia collages.
 With generative prompts and tutorials on how to use word processing software to collage, participants will come away with both technical skills and the beginnings of a project idea.

 All skill levels welcome